Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Source: dailymail.co.uk

-Schwarzenegger also recently invested in Dropshyp, a company that provides B2B connections to East Asian and African suppliers.
-Arnold invested $4.5 million in the company in 2019, and we can assume that it's currently worth around the same.
+Schwarzenegger also recently invested in Dropshyp, which provides B2B connections to East Asian and African suppliers.
+Arnold invested $4.5 million in the company in 2019, and we can assume it's currently worth around the same.

 The mobile game company Scopely, Inc. is another of Arnold's startup investments.
 It's valued at roughly $700 million and has 87 investors.
 As a Series C investor, Arnold likely has a smaller stake than earlier investors.
 We estimate his equity is worth about $3.5 million.